Vegetable oil: Modern history

 The early 20th century also saw the start of the use of vegetable oil as a fuel in diesel engines and in heating oil burners.
 Rudolf Diesel designed his engine to run on vegetable oil.
 The idea, he hoped, would make his engines more attractive to farmers who had a source of fuel readily available.
 Diesel's first engine ran on its own power for the first time in Augsburg, Germany, on 10 August 1893 on nothing but peanut oil.
 In remembrance of this event, 10 August has been declared "International Biodiesel Day".
 The first patent on Biodiesel was granted in 1937.
 Periodic petroleum shortages spurred research into vegetable oil as a diesel substitute during the 1930s and 1940s, and again in the 1970s and early 1980s when straight vegetable oil enjoyed its highest level of scientific interest.
 The 1970s also saw the formation of the first commercial enterprise to allow consumers to run straight vegetable oil in their vehicles.
 However, biodiesel, produced from oils or fats using transesterification is more widely used.
 Led by Brazil, many countries built biodiesel plants during the 1990s, and it is now widely available for use in motor vehicles, and is the most common biofuel in Europe today.
 In France, biodiesel is incorporated at a rate of 8% in the fuel used by all French diesel vehicles.

 In the mid-1970s, Canadian researchers developed a low-erucic-acid rapeseed cultivar.
 Because the word "rape" was not considered optimal for marketing, they coined the name "canola" (from "Canada Oil low acid").
 The U.S. Food and Drug Administration approved use of the canola name in January 1985, and U.S. farmers started planting large areas that spring.
 Canola oil is lower in saturated fats and higher in monounsaturates.
 Canola is very thin (unlike corn oil) and flavorless (unlike olive oil), so it largely succeeds by displacing soy oil, just as soy oil largely succeeded by displacing cottonseed oil.

 The production of vegetable oils went up 125% between 2000 and 2020, driven by a sharp increase in palm oil.
+The global production of vegetable oils went up 130% between 2000 and 2022 to 212 million tonnes in 2022.
+This is 120 million tonnes more than in 2000, but 3 million tonnes less than the peak observed in 2021.
+Palm oil registered the largest increase, both absolute and relative, as its production went up 57 million tonnes, or 255%; it overtook soybean oil as the main vegetable oil produced in 2006.